News and events

 ACRISP proud to support the IOC World Conference

 ACRISP was proud to be a patron of the IOC World Conference on Prevention of Injury & Illness in Sport, which was held in Monaco from the 16-18 March 2017.
 The IOC World Conference on Prevention of Injury & Illness in sport was the premier international conference for those interested in clinical aspects of sports and exercise medicine.

 Dr Lauren Fortington was one of the many researchers representing ACRISP at the conference.
 Pictured right captivating her audience with a poster presentation entitled "The Women's Injury Surveillance EXtension for Australian Football".

-The ACRISP team were very proud to receive a Vice-Chancellor's Award for demonstrating excellence in research for 2016.
+The ACRISP team were very proud to receive the Vice-Chancellor's Award for demonstrating excellence in research for 2016.
 The award caps off a fantastic year of hard work and collaborations for the team.

 For more information and a complete list of recipients, visit https://federation.edu.au/staff/working-at-feduni/human-resources/staff-awards/vcs-award-for-excellence.

 Congratulations to Siobhán O’Connor on receiving an Australian Government Endeavour Executive Fellowship

 We are very excited to announce that Dr Siobhán O’Connor (Dublin City University and Athlone Institute of Technology, Ireland) in conjunction with the ACRISP, has been awarded a prestigious Endeavour Executive Fellowship for 2017.
 The fellowship will support Siobhán for a research visit to FedUni’s Ballarat campus to undertake a program of research work with Dr Lauren Fortington and Professor Caroline Finch.